gitbls/internet-monitor/README.md

 internet-monitor takes several switches:

+* `--action /full/path/to/script` &mdash; Provides an action script to be called on internet connectivity state transitions.
+See Action Script below.
+* `--datefmt str` &mdash; Sets the date format string for output to stdout.
+The default is "+%Y-%m-%d %H:%M:%S".
+The plus sign is required.
+This is ignored if logging to syslog.
+* `--ddns /full/path/to/script` &mdash; Action script to call when External IP Address changes
+* `--einterval N` &mdash; Number of --interval waits between External IP Address check if --ddns specified.
+The default is 60.
+* `--internet IP` &mdash; Sets the internet IP address to ping.
+The default is 1.1.1.1
 * `--interval seconds` &mdash; Sets the number of seconds between internet IP ping checks.
 The default is 10 seconds.
-* `--internet IP` &mdash; Sets the internet IP address to ping.
-The default is 1.1.1.1
+* `--noping`  &mdash; Don't do any pinging.
+Only monitor External IP Address.
 * `--ping IP` &mdash; Sets an additional list of IP addresses to ping.
 The default is "".
 See Usage Hints below.
 * `--pingwait seconds` &mdash; Sets the number of seconds to wait for a response to a ping.
 The default is 1 second.
-* `--datefmt str` &mdash; Sets the date format string for output to stdout.
-The default is "+%Y-%m-%d %H:%M:%S".
-The plus sign is required.
-This is ignored if logging to syslog.
-* `--action /full/path/to/script` &mdash; Provides an action script to be called on internet connectivity state transitions.
-See Action Script below.
+* `--pingcount N` &mdash; Specify that ping testing with a ping count of N should be done against the Internet IP Address.
 * `--syslog` &mdash; By default internet-monitor writes to stdout. `--syslog` redirects the output to the system log.
 * `--version` &mdash; Prints the internet-monitor version information and exits.

-## Action Script
+## Action Scripts

 If `--action /full/path/to/script` is provided on the command line, internet-monitor will call the script in the following instances.
 In each case, the syslog argument will be 0 to write to syslog, 1 to write to stdout.

 * **On startup** &mdash; Arguments provided are: "start" "date/time (canonical format)" syslog.
 * **Internet goes offline** &mdash; Arguments are: "offline" "date/time (canonical format)" syslog.
 * **Internet goes online** &mdash; Arguments are: "online" "date/time (canonical format)" syslog offline-duration. offline-duration is in the format "days:hours:minutes:seconds"
+* **Ping test result**  &mdash;  Arguments are: "ping" datetime pingmin pingavg pingmax pingmdev loss msec

-See the sample action script on this github for further information
+See the sample action script on this github for further information.

+If `--ddns` is specified internet-monitor will also monitor your External IP Address for changes.
+When it changes, internet-monitor will call the action script with the arguments: update new-external-ip old-external-ip

 ## Usage Hints